 Prosecutorial misconduct all too often goes undetected.
 Prosecutors are entrusted with tremendous power and we, as a society, expect prosecutors to be held to the highest of ethical standards.
 And most prosecutors do play by the rules.
 But there are more prosecutors willing to engage in clear acts of prosecutorial misconduct in this state than most people want to admit.
 It is unfortunately rather common for prosecutors to withhold evidence that is helpful to the defense or to intimidate certain witnesses from coming forward.
 Even worse, criminal defense attorneys and judges are often ill-equipped to properly deal with prosecutors engaging in bad behavior.
 If the accusations against Martinez are true—and the Supreme Court’s ethics committee has already found probable cause to believe that they are—the court system should review all of his previous cases to make sure he and his fellow prosecutors did not engage in bad behavior in those cases.
 Some people will likely be released from prison as a result.

 The attorneys at the Law Office of Hernandez & Hamilton, PC have extensive experience in addressing a wide range of forms of prosecutorial misconduct.
-If you or a loved one are facing a criminal case, contact the attorneys at the Law Office of Hernandez & Hamilton, PC to schedule a free consultation today.
+If you or a loved one are facing a criminal case, contact a Tucson criminal defense attorney at the Law Office of Hernandez & Hamilton, PC to schedule a free consultation today.